al3j4ndr1x/project-su/CONTRIBUTING.md

 - **core**:
 - **packaging**:
-- **changelog**: used for updating the release notes in CHANGELOG.md
+- **changelog**: Used for updating the release notes in CHANGELOG.md
+- **contributing**: Used for updating the guidelines in CONTRIBUTING.md

 #### Subject